Ziegelbrücke–Sargans railway line: Freight traffic

 Freight traffic is heavy between Sargans and Buchs, because this is the transit route to the Vorarlberg and to the rest of Austria.
-The trains from France (Mulhouse) and the Limmattal marshalling yard (west of Zürich) to the Hall in Tirol marshalling yard use the route through the Buchs border crossing.
+The trains from France (Mulhouse) and the Limmattal marshalling yard (west of Zurich) to the Hall in Tirol marshalling yard use the route through the Buchs border crossing.
 The crossing at St. Margrethen is only used by trains to and from the Wolfurt marshalling yard.
 The Buchs marshalling yard serves the whole Swiss Rhine valley.